enrico-mariotti-akqa/lombok/readme.md

 Lombok Hello World
 -------------

 This repo contains an overview of [Lombok](http://projectlombok.org/) features, comparing two POJOs, one of them powered by Lombok.
+Below a quick guide of the annotations used in the code.

 @AllArgsConstructor
 --------------------------